 - The permanent address linked to your account is in the US.

 - You shipped to the address on the Transaction Details page, and the item arrived as described.

-- You responded to PayPal’s requests for documentation
+- You responded to PayPal’s requests for documentation.

 - You did not use PayPal Direct, Virtual Terminal, PayPal Business, or PayPal Here.

-The company deducts a nonrefundable PayPal chargeback fee directly from your account.
-The fee is currently set at $20 for transactions conducted using US Dollars.
+The fee varies depending on the currency used.
+For example, the PayPal chargeback fee is currently set at $20 for transactions conducted using US Dollars.
 For transactions conducted using other currencies, refer to the table below:

 |Australian Dollar||22 AUD|